 Disciples Not Decisions

 Having faith does not mean ‘being spiritual’ or ‘belonging to a faith community’ or ‘seeking spiritual direction’.
-Of course, it may involve those things but having faith is wholehearted trust that God will keep His promises in the gospel and this trust being constantly affirmed and demonstrated by a transformed life.
+Of course, it may involve those things but having faith is wholehearted trust that God will keep His promises, and this trust is constantly affirmed and demonstrated by a transformed life.